Miloxer02/Portfolio-Statistics-and-Risk-Analysis.Py/README.md

 # Portfolio Risk & Return Analyzer

 A Python-based system for analyzing financial assets through empirical return statistics and risk measures.
-The project supports real-time data from Yahoo Finance and Stooq, and produces clear, Excel-exportable outputs.
+The project supports real-time data from Yahoo Finance and Stooq, and produces clear Excel-exportable outputs.

 ---